 Runs a little small, so think about ordering up a size.
 Some quality issues reported with the seams ripping.

-But wetsuits can seem baffling to the uninitiated.
-What with various entry styles, cuts, thicknesses, and stitching, not to mention a heap of specialist jargon, checking out the product description of a wetsuit can seem like reading a menu in a different language.
+However, wetsuits can seem baffling to the uninitiated.
+What with various entry styles, cuts, thicknesses, and stitching, not to mention a heap of specialist jargon, looking at the product description of a wetsuit can seem like reading a menu in a different language.

 Full-body: Full-body wetsuits are perhaps the most common.
 These cover the arms down to the wrists and the legs down to the ankles.
 Unless you live in a tropical climate or in a region with very hot summers, you'll probably want a full-body wetsuit.